qooxdoo/qooxdoo/docs/desktop/widget/passwordfield.md

 The PasswordField is a special TextField for password input.
 The PasswordField hide the text input.

-The act is the same like the TextField, for more details see: textfield
+The act is the same as the TextField, for more details see: [TextField](textfield.md)

 ## Demos